 Eyelid surgery is usually an outpatient procedure performed under local anesthesia.
 Risks of surgery are rare but can include bleeding, infection, and eyelid asymmetry due to uneven wound healing.
 Differences in healing between the eyes may cause some unevenness after surgery.

 After eyelid surgery, bruising or a black eye is common but resolves quickly.
 It may be difficult to close your eyelids completely, making the eyes feel dry.
 This irritation generally disappears as you heal.
 Serious complications are rare but can include vision loss, scarring, and infection.
-To most people, the improvement in vision, comfort, and appearance after eyelid surgery is very gratifying
+To most people, the improvement in vision, comfort, and appearance after eyelid surgery is very gratifying.

 Sun, wind, and gravity affect the skin and muscles of the face over time.
-One of the most noticeable aspects of aging is a progressive drooping of the eyebrows.
+One of the most noticeable aspects of aging is the progressive drooping of the eyebrows.
 This can cause wrinkling of the forehead from raising one's eyebrows as well as vertical wrinkles or furrows between the eyebrows.
 Sometimes the eyebrows or excess eyelid tissue can obstruct vision.

 A browlift (also called a forehead lift) elevates the brow, smooths forehead skin, and can remove vertical lines between the eyebrows.
 Incisions are made in inconspicuous places, either behind the hairline, in one of the forehead wrinkles, or immediately above the eyebrows.
 If an endoscope (a small tube with a fiber-optic light) is used, the incisions can be very small.
 After the muscles are tightened and excess skin is removed, the incision is closed with sutures.
 The operation is usually performed on an outpatient basis under either monitored anesthesia care (MAC) or general anesthesia.